Surviving and Thriving

 For some clients, survival is success.
-You might be killing yourself more or less slowly through various means connected to addiction or self-hatred, shame, or who-knows-why.
+You might be killing yourself more or less slowly through various means connected to addiction or shame, or who-knows-why.
 In this case, survival comes first.

 It might be a marriage or relationship or family that is threatened with extinction or extreme dysfunction and if the parties to the relationship want to grow together, its survival is first.